Octavia ~ lead vocals, harmonica, rhythm guitarist, composer, performer endorsed by Suzuki Music USA and Godin Guitars.

 Octavia was born and raised in Philadelphia.
-Her first stage experience was at the age of five at Garden Pier children’s shows in Atlantic City NJ.
+Her first stage experience was at the tender age of five at Garden Pier in Atlantic City, NJ.
 Octavia’s journey in music began in 1963 with the guitar.
 Influenced by Bob Dylan she purchased her first harmonica in 1966.
-She attended Pennsylvania Academy Of The Fine Arts majoring in sculpture and painting but her passion for live performance dominated her path.
+She attended Pennsylvania Academy Of The Fine Arts majoring in sculpture and painting but her passion for music dominated her path.
 Octavia is endorsed by Suzuki Music USA and Godin Guitars.